karlssberg/Motiv/docs/index.md

 isSubstitution.IsSatisfiedBy(15).Reason;     // "fizzbuzz"
 ```

-Whilst more optimal solutions to Fizz Buzz exist, this example concisely demonstrates how Motiv can be used to build
+Whilst more optimal solutions to Fizz Buzz exist, this example demonstrates the ease with which we can compose
 complex propositions from simpler ones.

 ## Should I use Motiv?